Wil-Ro/SDLUno/README.md

 # SDL Uno
- A general repository for my work with SDL, currently an Uno game
+ Originally a general repo for my work learning SDL this eventually became a small verison of the UNO card game.
+This was also my first proper full size C++ project.